How to Document Your Final Wishes

 2. Decide on Service Type and Disposition

-type of service you prefer is central to documenting final wishes.
+Determining the type of service you prefer is central to documenting final wishes.
 This can include traditional funeral services, memorial services, or other meaningful ceremonies.
 In recent years, many individuals have chosen cremation services near Hanover, PA, due to their flexibility and personal nature.
 Understanding what each option entails helps ensure that the decision reflects your values.

 3. Put Preferences in Writing